Nikita Georgevitch Shervashidze

 Nikita Georgevitch Shervashidze (1941–2008) was a Bulgarian politician.
 He served as the Minister of Energy in the 1990s.

-Due to his descendancy from the historical ruling family of Abkhazia, he represented the interests of Abkhazia in Bulgaria during his later years.
+Due to his descendancy from the historical ruling family of Abkhazia, the House of Shervashidze, he represented the interests of Abkhazia in Bulgaria during his later years.
 He was married to Lilyane Mileva of Bulgarian-Greek descendancy.
 They had a son Andrew.